Skip to main content

 Home to the JCCC Historical Fashion Collection

-JCCC is the safe haven for chic and culture as the repository of the JCCC Historical Fashion Collection.
+JCCC is a safe haven for chic and culture as the repository of the JCCC Historical Fashion Collection.
 The collection tells a story of fashion history, Kansas City women, and the artistry of apparel design.
-Much of the collection was amassed in the 1970s by a local fashion organization through Jeanne Mathews a fashion buyer for Kansas City department store, The Jones Store.
+Much of the collection was amassed in the 1970s by a local fashion organization through Jeanne Mathews, a fashion buyer for the Kansas City department store, The Jones Store.
 Understanding the importance of fashion history and design, her socialite clientele began to donate their retired pieces for conservancy.
-The Fashion Department at Johnson County Community College inherited the collection in the 1990s and it is now housed on campus.
+The Fashion Department at Johnson County Community College inherited the collection in the 1990s, and it is now housed on campus.

-The collection includes 1600 apparel pieces dating back to the 1850s.
-It includes notable American designers like Adrian, Irene, Norman Norell, Pauline Trigerie, Geoffrey Beene and Bill Blass.
-French fashions can be found with exquisite designs from Christian Dior, Coco Chanel, and Pierre Cardin.
-The department advances the understanding of history through a lens of fashion, with their curated educational exhibits for students and the community.
-The collection serves as a valuable resource to students and supports a myriad of educational curricula within the fashion merchandising and design program.
+The collection features 2,200 apparel pieces dating back to the 1850s, showcasing notable American designers from Bonnie Cashin to Tom Ford, alongside global fashion icons such as Christian Dior and Rei Kawakubo.
+The department advances the understanding of history through a lens of fashion, with its curated educational exhibits for students and the community.
+The collection serves as a valuable resource to students and supports a myriad of educational curricula within the fashion program.

 Collection on view